 Of course, a fly mask still needs to do its primary job: keep the bugs away.
 Flies, gnats, and other biting insects are not only annoying, but they can also cause real problems.
 They gather around a horse’s eyes seeking moisture, which can transmit bacteria and lead to infections like conjunctivitis.
 The constant irritation causes horses to stomp, toss their heads, and rub their faces on anything they can find, risking injury.
 A fly mask creates a physical barrier that keeps these pests from landing on your horse’s face, allowing them to relax and graze in peace without the constant stress and discomfort.

-What to Look for in a 95% UV Fly Mask
+What Makes a Great 95% UV Fly Mask?

 With so many fly masks on the market, it can be tough to know which one is right for your horse.
 A great mask goes beyond just keeping bugs away; it’s a key piece of equipment for your horse’s health and comfort.
 When you’re shopping, focus on a few key features to ensure you’re getting a high-quality product that will last.
 Here’s what to keep an eye out for.